 Sport is a results based industry.
 A coach or manager failing to succeed will soon find themselves out of a job, but should results alone dictate whether a team, a coach, or a player are considered to be successful?
 Harry Redknapp lost his job as manager of Birmingham City after a string of poor results.
-Last season he kept them in the Premier League, this year he has lost the last 6 games and has been let go.
+Last season he kept them in the Premier League, this year he had a bad run of results and was let go early in the season.

 In an interview with the BBC Redknapp said: